Priesthood in the Catholic Church: History

-In 1965, the Second Vatican Council released Presbyterorum Ordinis on the ministry and life of priests, and Optatam Totius on the training of priests.
+In 1965, the Second Vatican Council published Presbyterorum ordinis, a decree on the ministry and life of priests, and Optatam Totius on the training of priests.
+Presbyterorum ordinis observes that "priests, while engaging in prayer and adoration, or preaching the word, or offering the Eucharistic Sacrifice and administering the other sacraments, or performing other works of the ministry for men, devote all [their] energy to the increase of the glory of God and to man's progress in the divine life".

 Since 1970, the number of Catholic priests in the world has decreased by about 5,000, to 414,313 priests as of 2012, but the worldwide Catholic population has nearly doubled, growing from 653.6 million in 1970 to 1.229 billion in 2012.
 This has resulted in a worldwide shortage of Catholic priests.
 In 2014, 49,153 Catholic parishes had no resident priest pastor.
-The number of priests is increasing in Africa and Asia, but not keeping pace with growth in Catholic populations there.
-The number of priests is falling in Europe and the Americas faster than the number of local Catholics is declining.
+The number of priests is increasing in Africa and Asia, but not keeping pace with growth in Catholic populations there, and the number of priests is falling in Europe and the Americas faster than the number of local Catholics is declining.
 This has resulted in some African and Asian priests being recruited to European and American churches, reversing the historical practice of Catholic missionaries being sent from Western countries to the rest of the world.

 Only men are allowed to receive holy orders, and the church does not allow any transgender people to do so.

 In the 1990s and 2000s, the cases of sexual abuse by Catholic priests gained worldwide attention, with thousands of accused priests and tens of thousands of alleged victims.
 The church estimated that over the 50 years ending in 2009, between 1.5% and 5% of Catholic priests had a sexual encounter with a minor, and Thomas Plante estimated a figure of 4%.
 Public anger was fueled by the revelation that many accused priests were transferred to another parish rather than being removed from ministry or reported to police.
 The scandal caused some Catholics to leave the church, made recruitment of new priests more difficult, and resulted in billions of dollars in lawsuit settlements and bankruptcies that increased financial pressure to close parishes with declining membership.
-In February 2019, clerical abuse of nuns, including sexual slavery, has been acknowledged by the Pope.
+In February 2019, Pope Francis acknowledged the clerical abuse of nuns, including sexual slavery.